 ADD TO PINTEREST

 Mumbai is probably not the first place you would think of visiting in India.
 But it is worth visiting mostly because of its powerful and yet diverse lifestyle and sightseeing choices.
 Imagine yourself visiting markets and temples during the day.
-And at night testing the tempting choices of meals and drinks, bars and eateries, mixing with the young people of India.
+And at night testing the tempting choices of meals and drinks, in bars and eateries; mixing with the young people of India.
 Would you consider Mumbai as one of the destinations you would like to visit soon?
 I definitely do!

 Marine Drive: Photo by ANIMESH MANDAL on Unsplash